rackerlabs/support-how-to/content/how-to/cloud-servers/troubleshoot-wordpress-internal-server-error/index.md

 ### Troubleshooting steps

-To indentify the server problem, you can use the following troubleshooting steps:
+To identify the server problem, you can use the following troubleshooting steps:

 1. Enable the debugging feature.
 2. Review the **.htaccess** file.